Keeping things green

 To reduce water usage, we dug up all the old irrigation pipes we’d inherited in the vineyard and installed a new system, complete with soil probes to measure temperature and moisture levels at three levels.

 We re-wired the winery and cellar door so that everything is run from solar and battery.
 We are working towards being 100 percent sustainable and self-sufficient.
-What this space!
+Watch this space!

 Bees are very important around the world.
 Not just for their honey… but the vines need them too.
 Luckily for us, there is a bee hive right here on-site to pollinate our vineyard!